2022–23 Olympique Lyonnais Féminin season: Season events

 On 8 June, Olympique Lyonnais announced the singing of Sara Däbritz from Paris Saint-Germain on a contract until the summer of 2025.

 On 28 June, Olympique Lyonnais extended their contract with Ellie Carpenter until 30 June 2026, and with Kysha Sylla until 30 June 2025.

 On 18 July, Olympique Lyonnais announced the signing of Inès Jaurena from Girondins de Bordeaux to a one-year contract.

 On 21 July, Olympique Lyonnais extended their contract with Amel Majri until 30 June 2026.
 The following day 22 July, Alyssia Paljevic extended her contract with Olympique Lyonnais until 30 June 2023.

 On 27 July, Grace Kazadi left Olympique Lyonnais to sign for Guingamp.

 On 9 August, Manon Revelli joined Guingamp whilst Sally Julini also joined Guingamp on loan.

 On 19 September, Olympique Lyonnais announced the signing of Vanessa Gilles on loan from Angel City until 30 June 2023.

 On 16 January, Olympique Lyonnais announced the signing of Melchie Dumornay from Stade Reims to a three-year contract starting on 1 July 2023.

 On 17 January, Olympique Lyonnais announced that Alice Sombath had extended her contract with the club until 30 June 2026, and that Kysha Sylla had joined Dijon FCO on loan for the remainder of the season.

 On 29 January, Olympique Lyonnais announced that Inès Jaurena had left the club after her contract was terminated by mutual agreement.

+On 15 March, Daniëlle van de Donk extended her contract with Olympique Lyonnais until the summer of 2025.

+On 26 April, Janice Cayman announced that she would be leaving Olympique Lyonnais at the end of the season.

+On 13 May, Olympique Lyonnais won the Coupe de France féminine 2–1 over Paris Saint-Germain, its 10th victory in the competition, on a brace by Ada Hegerberg.
+The match was attended by Y. Michele Kang, owner of the Washington Spirit of the American National Women's Soccer League, who also raised the trophy with Lyon.

+On 16 May, OL Groupe and Kang announced the formation of a separate entity that would be composed of Kang's Washington Spirit, and Olympique Lyon Féminin.
+OL Groupe would retain a 48% stake in the resulting new entity, and Kang would become the club's majority owner and CEO, pending regulatory approval.

+On 20 May, Olympique Lyonnais announced that they had extended the loan deal with Vanessa Gilles until 30 June 2024, with an option to make the move permanent.
+The following day, Olympique Lyonnais secured their 16th Division 1 Féminine title with a 1–0 victory over Paris Saint-Germain at the Parc des Princes.

+On 31 May, Olympique Lyonnais announced that Inès Benyahia had extended her contract with the club until 30 June 2026.

+On 2 June, Janice Cayman left Olympique Lyonnais after her contract expired, with Signe Bruun also departing on 5 June and Catarina Macario on 6 June.